 Step 008a and b: Availability after DDN Failure Handling at the IN-CSE (SCS).

 The IN-CSE uses the information provided in the Monitoring Report to update the node <schedule> to indicate that DL Data services are available.

-Note that in Step 5b the IN-CSE might NOT have modified the <schedule> resource to indicate that no DL data service is available.
-However, even if the IN-CSE did not detect the DDN failure event, at this point it can use this indication to make sure that DL Data services are indicated as available by the scheduleElement attribute.
+A new scheduleElement shall be created that indicates that the node is available for downlink communication starting immediately and will remain available for at least the duration specified by the Maximum Response Time parameter.

+.

 Later (step 8b, optional) IN-AE(s) or the IN-CSE may decide to resend data queued for the UE.